j-webtek/Local-LLM_FineTune/README.md

 Please review the docs folder for more information on each script.

-I wrote this codebase by research of LLMs and used GPT4, Advanced Data Analysis, to help me write the code.
+I wrote this codebase by researching of LLMs and used GPT4, Advanced Data Analysis, to help me write the code.
 You'll find that you'll need a 3090 (24GB VRAM) or higher to finetune in any realistic timeframe.
 Please check out TheBloke (https://huggingface.co/TheBloke) for GPTQ/GGUFs to train time efficiently.

 Data Documentation
 - data/: Contains datasets used for model training and evaluation.
-  - train_data.csv: The training dataset containing input-output pairs.
+  - training_data.csv: The training dataset containing input-output pairs.
-  - valid_data.csv: The validation dataset used during model evaluation.
+  - validation_data.csv: The validation dataset used during model evaluation.
-  - test_data.csv: The testing dataset used to test the model's performance.

 ---